Representations of the fractional d'Alembertian and initial conditions in fractional dynamics: Conclusions

 \section{Conclusions}

-In this paper, we defined the operator ``$\B^\g$" in such a way as to satisfy the requirements of self-adjointness and convenience for the problem of initial conditions.
+Self-adjointness of the kinetic term in a QFT is a fundamental requirement to have a Hermitian action.
+In general, the latter is a necessary (albeit not sufficient) condition to have a stable Minkowski vacuum (convergence of the path integral, which we already know how to build for a fractional QFT \cite{Calcagni:2024xku}) and a unitary evolution in a closed quantum system without any tailored implementation of PT-invariance (see Section~\ref{sec3b}).
+In this paper, we defined the operator ``$|\B|^\g$" in such a way as to satisfy the requirements of self-adjointness and convenience for the problem of initial conditions.
 After examining different representations, we singled out \Eq{Bdot} as the most suitable for the construction of a fractional QFT with viable physical properties.
-A model with a purely fractional kinetic term has an empty spectrum and zero initial conditions.
+A model with a purely fractional kinetic term has zero initial conditions and an empty spectrum both classically and at the quantum level at any given perturbative order (there are no real poles and complex ghost modes are projected out of the space of asymptotic states).

-We have also established that the number of initial conditions of fractional field theories with kinetic terms of the form ``$\B+|\B|^\g$'' is two for each field contributing to the physical spectrum.
-This conclusions holds even more generally for any nonlocal field theory being second-order in time derivatives when nonlocality is switched off, thus amending the over-counting of initial conditions of \cite{Calcagni:2018lyd,Calcagni:2018gke}.